New Jersey Movies: Starring the Garden State

 New Jersey has played a supporting role in hundreds of movies, so fans of nearly every film genre can scout familiar locations while exploring the Garden State.

-Any such journey should start in West Orange, where engineers in Thomas Edison's labs helped create the film industry.
-After that, check out some of these movies and the locations they showcase.
-Just a few miles from Edison's complex lies South Orange, the main setting of the romantic comedy "Garden State."
+Then, continue your journey to South Orange, the main setting of the romantic comedy "Garden State."
 Explore the small downtown and then admire the truly excellent Victorian architecture on Ridgewood and Wyoming streets, between South Orange and Maplewood.
 If you need exercise after your drive, hike the South Mountain Preserve and enjoy spectacular Manhattan views.
 If you crave food instead, try Lorena's in Maplewood for a fine meal or nearby Arturo's for a simple one.

 "Chasing Amy," a romantic comedy set around Red Bank, explores a love triangle among comic book artists.
 After watching the movie, walk the Red Bank waterfront and the turn onto Broad Street where you'll see many film locations and many interesting shops.
 If the tour makes you hungry, drive just out of town to what might be the state's best restaurant, Nicholas.
 Or stay on Broad Street for a well-reviewed but less expensive meal at the BYO Dish.